The secret lives of cryptic species

 The Sunset rockfish are found in deeper waters in southern California, south of Pt.
 Conception.
 Vermilion rockfish are also found in southern California, but in shallower waters.

 The Sunset rockfish have yet to be formally described, so the only published distinguishing characteristics are slightly smaller eyes, smaller caudal depth (the tail region) and found in deeper habitats (Hyde et al. 2008).
-Although the two fish above look to have different coloration patterns, coloration has not been confirmed as a distinguishing characteristic and they could in fact both be Sunsets!
+Although the two fish above look to have different coloration patterns, coloration has not been confirmed as a distinguishing characteristic and they could in fact both be Sunset rockfish!

 To make matters more complicated, here’s an underwater photo of the two species from the genetic study with Vermilion on top and Sunset on the bottom.
 Confused yet??

 That’s ok, I am too!
 So why does this matter?
-Well, each species has it’s own life history traits from what they eat, to how they grow, to when they mature and how they reproduce.
+Well, each species has its own life history traits from what they eat, to how they grow, to when they mature and how they reproduce.
 For management, we would like to know how these differences affect population growth and fisheries.

 We still have a lot to learn about this cryptic species pair!